How to Define ROI in Mobility

 Return on Investment (ROI) in the mobility industry has always seemed hard to define or impossible to calculate.
 The main reason is that a straight line can’t be drawn from the cost of an assignment or program to the success of a relocation program.

 In fact, ROI might not even be the right term to use when looking at the success of your relocation program, and instead you potentially look at it as “Return on Expectation” or “The Business Case”.
 Both of which provide a broader lens when looking at the success of your program or an individual move.
 It also invites input from multiple departments and greater buy-in from the organization.
+Odyssey’s team can help you determine the ROI of your relocation program.

 TRACKING THE RIGHT ROI?